rgknp/AIDayLabs/lab03.0-bootcamp-pre-requisites/0_README.md

 ### 1.1 Provisioning a DSVM using the Azure portal (15 minutes)

+**If you want to learn to provision a DSVM using an ARM template instead of the Azure portal (ARM templates are easier to automate), then you can skip step 1.1 and provision your DSVM using step 1.3 instead.**

 1. Open this location and follow the instructions [shown here](https://docs.microsoft.com/en-us/azure/machine-learning/data-science-virtual-machine/provision-vm).
   a) Select the Data Science Virtual Machine - Windows 2016;
   b) Use `azureuser` and `DataScience2017!` as the admin user name and password.